Vehicle registration plates of Uganda

 Uganda requires its residents to register their motor vehicles and display vehicle registration plates.
+A serial letter is shown in the right part of the plate.

-Uganda Government vehicles are written with red paint on a yellow/orange or white background.
-They all start with UG, followed by a number number finally a letter code to identify the ministry, department, or agency.
+Old Uganda Government vehicles are written with red paint on a yellow/orange or white background.
+They all start with UG, followed by a number then a letter code to identify the ministry, department, or agency.

-Government vehicles are identified with the following codes:
+Government vehicle are identified with the following codes: